manuu307/superapp/to-do.md

 matter what role it has).

 This universe must be displayed on cards one below another one (if it is mobile) and on Desktop must be displayer on Grid.
+This needs to have filters by tags on the top of the view.